ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Security Considerations

-Unless advertised in the Transparency Service Registration Policy, the Relying Party cannot assume that the ordering of Signed Statements in the Verifiable Data Structure matches the ordering of their issuance.
-Issuers can provide false statements either intentionally or unintentionally, registering their statements only prevents them from hiding when they have made statements.

-Issuers and Transparency Services MUST:

-- carefully protect their private signing keys.
-- avoid using keys for more than one purpose.
-- use a Trusted Execution Environment (TEE) for cryptographic operations where possible.
-- rotate their keys in well-defined cryptoperiods, see {{KEY-MANAGEMENT}}.

-Issuers and Transparency Services SHOULD:

-- The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance {{PBFT}} and may be used to protect against malicious or vulnerable replicas.
-- Provide additional authenticity assurances about its secure implementation and operation, enabling remote attestation of the hardware platforms and/or software Trusted Computing Bases (TCB) that run the Transparency Service.
-- If present, these additional authenticity assurances such as RATS Conceptual Messages, MUST be registered in the Verifiable Data Structure and MUST always be exposed by the Transparency Services' APIs.
-  The respective Evidence can show, for example, the binding of the hardware platform to the software that runs the Transparency Service, the long-term public key of the service, or the key used by the replica for signing Receipts.
-  The respective Attestation Result, for example, can show that the remote attestation Evidence was appraised by a Relying Party and complies with well-known Reference Values and Endorsements.

-Editors note: Not possible to do this, now that we drop the cert chain before registration, when it is present in unprotected header, we suggest to remove this text.
-Auditors MUST perform certification path validation in accordance with PKIX rules specified in {{-PKIX}}.
-Auditors MUST verify that certification paths chain to one or more trust anchors (often represented as root certificates).

-## Security Guarantees

 SCITT provides the following security guarantees:

 1. Statements made by Issuers about supply chain Artifacts are identifiable and can be authenticated